-- Ownership of the schema s, so that she can create something in the schema - Ownership of the table t1, so that she can allow others to see columns in the table - SELECT permission on column t2.c1 and column t2.c2 - EXECUTE permission on function f
+- Ownership of the schema s, so that she can create something in the schema - Ownership of the table t1, so that she can allow others to see columns in the table - SELECT permission on column t2.c1 and column t2.c2

+• EXECUTE permission on function f

 When the view is created, only user anita has SELECT permission on it.
-User anita can grant SELECT permission on any or all of the columns of view ${\tt s.v}$ to anyone, even to users that do not have SELECT permission on t1 or t2, or EXECUTE permission on f.
-User anita grants SELECT permission on view ${\tt s.v}$ to user harry.
-When user harry issues a SELECT statement on the view ${\tt s.v}$, Derby checks to determine if user harry has SELECT permission on views.v.
-Derby does not check to determine if user harry has SELECT permission on t1, or t2, or EXECUTE permission on f.
+User anita can grant SELECT permission on any or all of the columns of view s.v to anyone, even to users that do not have SELECT permission on t1 or t2, or EXECUTE permission on f.User anita grants SELECT permission on view f.v to user harry.
+When user harry issues a SELECT statement on the view f.v, Derby checks to determine if user harry has SELECT permission on views f.v.
+Derby does not check to determine if user harry has SELECT permission on f.v0.